woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/performance.rst

 #.
 Navigate to the GeoServer web application and login using the admin credentials.

 #.
-Naviaget to the GeoServer Detailed Status Page at http://localhost:8080/geoserver/rest/about/status.
+Navigate to the GeoServer Detailed Status Page at http://localhost:8080/geoserver/rest/about/status.

 #.
 Search for "libjpeg" on the page and verify it is enabled and available.